 This one takes personal notes a step further.
 Don’t underestimate the power of public recognition, and since work anniversaries are such an important epiphany moment, this is a great time to truly broadcast someone’s accomplishments in a year.

-Here at Bonusly, we (of course) use Bonusly’s work anniversary bot to automatically give a bonus to our teammates when it’s their special day.
-Since it’s automated, it’ll show up on the bonus feed and also serves as a reminder so the rest of us pile on to mention achievements, special moments, inside jokes, and more.
+Here at Bonusly, we (of course) use Bonusly’s Work Anniversary Award to automatically recognize our teammates when it’s their special day.
+Since it’s automated, the award shows up on the recognition feed and also serves as a reminder so the rest of us pile on to mention achievements, special moments, inside jokes, and more.

 Even if you’re not utilizing Bonusly, public recognition can easily be done through email or even as a special shout-out during an all-hands meeting (we know one company that even plasters a wall full of post-it notes for the person being celebrated!).
 In addition to honoring a well-deserving employee, making recognition a regular practice at your organization can increase employee engagement levels by nearly 60%.

 3. Decision-making power

 This can go a number of ways!
 For someone’s work anniversary, you could let them hold the power over the day’s lunch selection; a new piece of art at the office; the design for company swag; an addition to the company’s employee handbook; the possibilities are endless!

 Allowing someone a special chance to make their mark on the day—or more permanently on the company—is a meaningful gift that conveys their importance to the organization at large.